-American Disease Prevention Coalition (ADPC) calls on state policymakers to lay the groundwork now by ensuring that pharmacists are permitted to provide and administer all CDC ACIP-recommended or FDAapproved or authorized vaccines.
+American Disease Prevention Coalition (ADPC) calls on state policymakers to permit all pharmacists to provide and administer all CDC ACIP-recommended or FDA-authorized vaccines.
 This helps ensure our communities are protected from vaccine-preventable diseases and individuals are as healthy as possible.

-Vaccination is one of the most effective public health interventions in the world after clean water.1
+Vaccination is one of the most effective public health interventions in the world after clean water.

 Vaccines protect children, adolescents, and adults against some of the world's most devastating and deadly communicable illnesses such as measles, influenza (flu), herpes zoster (shingles), meningitis, pneumonia, whooping cough, tetanus, hepatitis A, hepatitis B, and human papillomavirus (HPV).
-Vaccines for COVID-19 are under development and being studied in clinical trials, which will be critical for the nation's response to the 2020 coronavirus pandemic.
+A COVID-19 vaccine has been authorized by the U.S. Food and Drug Administration (FDA), with multiple other vaccine candidates under development and being studied in clinical trials.
+Expanded access to the vaccine will be critical for the nation's response to the 2020 coronavirus pandemic.